John Starling (musician): Biography

-John Starling played his final show at Mount Airy farm in Warsaw, Virginia on June 30th, 2017 accompanied by his son Jay Starling on resonator guitar with friends Jesse Harper on acoustic guitar, Cameron Ralston on bass, Nat Smith on cello and Courtney Hartman on vocals and guitar.
-The nearly 60 min set of music was a benefit for local stewards Friends Of The Rappahannock.
+John Starling played his final show at Mount Airy farm in Warsaw, Virginia, on June 30, 2017, accompanied by his son Jay Starling on resonator guitar with friends Jesse Harper on acoustic guitar, Cameron Ralston on bass, Nat Smith on cello and Courtney Hartman on vocals and guitar.
+The nearly 60 minute set of music was a benefit for local stewards Friends of the Rappahannock.
 The last song performed that night (Paul Craft's "Keep Me From Blowing Away") was recorded from the soundboard and is available for free listening on Soundcloud.
 This recording remains as John's final goodbye to his fans, family and many friends.

 On February 12, 2019, Starling was reported to be "seriously ill" and living in hospice care.
 He died of congestive heart failure on May 2, 2019, at his Fredericksburg, Virginia, home, at the age of 79.